 FCC Order 19-78 formalized the process to request Service Provider Identification Number (SPIN) changes in the Healthcare Connect Fund (HCF) and Telecommunications (Telecom) Programs.
 In certain situations, applicants can request a change of the SPIN.
 This number is also known as the service provider’s 498 ID.

 A SPIN change can be either corrective or operational.
-All SPIN changes must be requested by the service delivery deadline.
+All SPIN changes must be requested by the invoice filing deadline.

 Corrective SPIN Change